Nanjing Massacre: Rage and revenge

-Eyewitness accounts include testimonies of expatriates engaged in humanitarian work (mostly physicians, professors, missionary and businessmen), journalists (both Western and Japanese), as well as the field diaries of military personnel.
-American missionary John Magee stayed behind to provide a 16 mm film documentary and first-hand photographs of the Nanjing Massacre.
-Rabe and American missionary Lewis S. C. Smythe, secretary of the International Committee and a professor of sociology at the University of Nanjing, recorded the actions of the Japanese troops and filed complaints with the Japanese embassy.
+Misogyny

+Historian Richard B. Frank draws a parallel from the violence in Nanjing to the misogynistic attitudes present in Japanese society.
+Rampant physical violence against women in Japan translated into mass rape and sexual torture in wartime China.

 Matsui's reaction to the massacre

-On December 18, 1937, as General Iwane Matsui began to comprehend the full extent of the rape, murder, and looting in the city, he grew increasingly dismayed.
-He reportedly told one of his civilian aides:I now realize that we have unknowingly wrought a most grievous effect on this city.
+On December 18, 1937, as General Iwane Matsui began to comprehend the full extent of the rape, torture, murder, and looting in the city, he grew increasingly dismayed.
+He reportedly told one of his civilian aides:

+I now realize that we have unknowingly wrought a most grievous effect on this city.
 When I think of the feelings and sentiments of many of my Chinese friends who have fled from Nanjing and of the future of the two countries, I cannot but feel depressed.
-I am very lonely and can never get in a mood to rejoice about this victory....
+I am very lonely and can never get in a mood to rejoice about this victory...
 I personally feel sorry for the tragedies to the people, but the Army must continue unless China repents.
 Now, in the winter, the season gives time to reflect.
-I offer my sympathy, with deep emotion, to a million innocent people.On New Year's Day, over a toast he confided to a Japanese diplomat: "My men have done something very wrong and extremely regrettable."
+I offer my sympathy, with deep emotion, to a million innocent people.

+On New Year's Day, over a toast he confided to a Japanese diplomat: "My men have done something very wrong and extremely regrettable."

-Matsui blamed the atrocities on the moral decline of the Japanese Army, saying:The Nanjing Incident was a terrible disgrace ...
-Immediately after the memorial services, I assembled the higher officers and wept tears of anger before them, as Commander-in-Chief ...
+Matsui blamed the atrocities on the moral decline of the Japanese Army, saying:The Nanjing Incident was a terrible disgrace...
+Immediately after the memorial services, I assembled the higher officers and wept tears of anger before them, as Commander-in-Chief...
 I told them that after all our efforts to enhance the Imperial prestige, everything had been lost in one moment through the brutalities of the soldiers.
-And can you imagine it, even after that, these officers laughed at me ...
+And can you imagine it, even after that, these officers laughed at me...
 I am really, therefore, quite happy that I, at least, should have ended this way, in the sense that it may serve to urge self-reflection on many more members of the military of that time.